influxdata/telegraf/plugins/inputs/redfish/README.md

   ## System Id to collect data for in Redfish APIs.
   computer_system_id="System.Embedded.1"

+  ## Tag sets allow you to include redfish OData link parent data, default set shown below
+  ## For Example.
+  ## Thermal data is an OData link with parent Chassis which has a link of Location.
+  ## For more info see the Redfish Resource and Schema Guide at DMTFs website.
+  # include_tag_sets = ["chassis.location"]

   ## Amount of time allowed to complete the HTTP request
   # timeout = "5s"